TermySequence/termy-doc/man/gui.rst

 Notes
 -----

 When :manpage:`systemd(1)` is used to manage login sessions, certain administrative commands must be run to to allow the persistent user server to survive across user login sessions.
-Refer to :doc:`termy-systemd-setup <../man/setup>`\ (1) for more information.
+Refer to :doc:`termy-setup <../man/setup>`\ (1) for more information.

 :program:`qtermy` has the ability to perform remote file and directory mounts using :manpage:`fuse(8)`, but only if FUSE support was enabled at compile time, the FUSE runtime is present on the system, and the user has the necessary permissions to establish unprivileged FUSE mounts.